cloudify/cloudify.github.io/_posts/2017-12-28-using-the-typescript-type-system-to-validate-express-handlers.md

 // the middleware that looks up the User from
 // the Request, note how expressive is the type
 // of the middleware: we can immediately understand
-// all the possible outcomes of this middlware
+// all the possible outcomes of this middleware
 // from its type (and the type system knows that too) const userMiddleware: RequestMiddleware<IResponseNotFound, IUser> = (req) => {